The Most Important Part of the MBA Application Is…

 Time to reevaluate your shortcomings

-While we doubt that many business school admissions committee would formally support this statement, we would cast our vote for essays as the most important part of your application.
+While we doubt that many business school admissions committees would formally support this statement, we would cast our vote for essays as the most important part of your application.

 Why MBA essays carry so much weight

-The essays allow the admissions committee to truly discover who you are.
+The essays allow the admissions committee to discover the real you.
 It’s where you write why an MBA makes sense as the next step of your career path.
 Also, it’s how you differentiate yourself from everyone else who scored in the 700s on their GMAT.

 The essays are also consistent among all applicants.
 In that way, they are less difficult to evaluate and compare.
 All candidates receive the same set of questions.
 The same group of admissions members reviews those answers.
 This creates a level playing field that can simplify the review process.

-Interviews are very different.
-Some are conducted over the phone, some at the business school, and all are handled by different types of individuals with different approaches.
+Interviews are very different in that they’re all handled by different types of individuals with unique approaches.

-You should know that most applicants to the top schools are qualified, in the sense that they would be able to handle the curriculum and benefit from the program.
+You should know that most applicants to the top schools are qualified because they would be able to handle the curriculum and benefit from the program.
 The essays are each individual’s opportunity to talk about their true self.

 The most important part of the MBA application is…You

-Finally, to be admitted, you need to demonstrate that you are more than merely qualified.
-It’s the story that you put together about your goals, passions, and prior experience—and how business school fits into the mix—that will make the difference for you.
-Once that story is assembled, we can better answer the question: “What are my chances?”
+Finally, you need to demonstrate that you are more than merely qualified to be admitted.
+It’s the story you put together about your goals, passions, and prior experience—and how business school fits into the mix—that will make all the difference for you.
+Once you assemble that story, we can better answer the question: “What are my chances?”

-Wondering what’s the best way to address weaknesses and strengths in the MBA app?
-Take a look at Stacy’s post in US News & World Report for pro tips.
+Want to discover the best way to address weaknesses and strengths in the MBA app?
+Hop over to Stacy’s post in US News & World Report for pro tips.